bachthetrollface/web-project1/README.md

 127.0.0.1:8000/
 ```

-To close the server, press `control + C` (for MacOS and Windows) while on the terminal window.
+To close the server, press `control + C` (for MacOS) or `control + break` (for Windows) while on the terminal window.
 The key combination may vary depending on your OS, and is provided on the terminal when you launch the server.

 # Admin mode